-138.1.
-Council facilities will be able to be hired by local candidates (including Councillors) at the normal corporate hire rate determined for the facility in the lead up to an election, but not during an election (caretaker) period.
+Council facilities will be able to be hired by local candidates (including Councillors) at the normal corporate hire rate determined for the facility in the lead up to an election, but not during an election period.

-138.2.
 To avoid a perception that Council facilities are being used to promote any candidacy, no promotional material related to the event/hired use, apart from directional signage, can be displayed in the common public areas of the facility being hired.
 This will be advised at time of booking.

-138.3.
-Candidates wishing to conduct electioneering activities in a public space for example, a stall at a shopping strip or park, must apply for a permit in accordance with Council's local law.
+Candidates wishing to conduct electioneering activities in a public space, for example, a stall at a shopping strip or park, must apply for a permit in accordance with Council's local law.

-138.4.
-No other promotional material, including signage, posters, flyers or banners, for any election candidacy is permitted on Council land or at its facilities at any time.
-The Strathbogie Planning Scheme sets out the requirements relating to display of candidacy information on private land across the shire.
+No other promotional material, including signage, posters, flyers, or banners, for any election candidacy is permitted on Council land or at its facilities at any time.
+The Strathbogie Planning Scheme sets out the requirements relating to display of candidacy information on private land across the Shire.

-USE OF COUNCIL RESOURCES
+11 USE OF COUNCIL RESOURCES